Treating Cat Acne: A Helpful Guide

 As previously noted, abnormal grooming can affect your cat’s sebum production and cause acne.
 Emotional distress, including stress and depression, can lead to excessive or inadequate grooming.

-If your cat’s behavior has changed alongside their facial fur, it’s a sign that there might be an emotional issue at play.
-Be sure to consult your veterinarian and take steps to treat not just the symptom, but also the cause.
+If your cat’s acne is accompanied by behavior changes, other physical or emotional issues may be involved.
+Be sure to consult your veterinarian and take steps to treat not just the symptom, but also the other contributing factors.

 If left untreated, cat acne can lead to other conditions.
-In particular, if your cat’s chin or face is itchy, they may resort to scratching to try and soothe the hot spot.
+In particular, if your cat’s chin or face is itchy, they may scratch and rub to try and soothe the discomfort.
 If your cat abrades or punctures their skin, it may open a lesion and eventually lead to a bacterial infection.

-There are a number of methods for treating cat acne.
-Depending on how severe your cat’s acne is, as well as the root causes, you might try any and all of the following methods.
+While there is no definitive treatment for feline acne, there are a number of methods for controlling symptoms.1 Depending on how severe your cat’s acne is, as well as the root causes, you might try any and all of the following methods, with your veterinarian’s guidance.
+In many instances, cat acne symptoms resolve with topical treatment.2

-As with human allergy testing, it can be difficult to pinpoint the precise origin of a reaction.
-However, keeping your home clean and scent-free might help your cat’s skin calm down and stop displaying signs of acne.
+As with human allergy testing, it can be difficult to pinpoint the precise origin of an allergy.
+However, keeping your home clean and scent-free might help your cat’s skin clear of acne.

-Vetericyn Plus Antimicrobial Feline Facial Therapy is specially formulated to treat common cat skin issues that occur on cats’ faces, including feline acne.
-This non-toxic and alcohol-free spray is easy to apply to your cat’s face, flushing out pores and cleaning acne.
+Vetericyn Plus’s Feline Antimicrobial Facial Therapy is specially formulated to help treat common cat skin issues that occur on cats’ faces, including feline acne.
+This non-toxic and alcohol-free spray is easy to apply to your cat’s face, flushing pores and cleaning acne.
+It’s non-toxic so it won’t cause problems if it gets into your cat's eyes, ears, or mouth.
+An added benefit is that it soothes pain and reduces itch.

 Note: You should not use any products intended to treat human acne.
 Cats’ skin has a different balance of oils, and some substances that are safe on human skin may be toxic to kitties.

-While you’re treating your cat’s acne, you’ll want to do everything possible to keep them from scratching at their chin and running the risk of developing a secondary infection.
+While you’re treating your cat’s acne at home, you’ll want to keep them from scratching at their chin and running the risk of developing a secondary infection.
 That’s why it’s essential to soothe the affected areas, which may be itchy and irritated.
-Possible methods for soothing your cat’s acne include:
+Methods for soothing your cat’s acne include:

-If you ever had acne as a teenager—or as an adult!—The very sight of your cat’s acne might bring back bad memories.
-Luckily, there are many methods for treating feline chin acne effectively.
+If you ever had acne as a teenager—or as an adult—the very sight of your cat’s acne might bring back bad memories and induce empathy for your kitty.
+Luckily, with your veterinarian’s help, there are ways to treat feline chin acne at home effectively.
 With persistence and know-how, you’ll have your kitty’s skin clear in no time.

 If you find that your cat is acne-prone, continue to consult with your veterinarian to manage the symptoms as they arise, ruling out any other causes.